Introduction to Participatory Action Research

 T: 0204 551 3864

 This live online course explores a valuable qualitative research method combining participatory research and action research.
+(Foundation Course).
 It runs in one day and uses Zoom software.

 Participatory Action Research (PAR) is a type of research that combines two different approaches: participatory research and action research.
 It is a valuable qualitative method because it empowers and involves individuals and communities in the research process, and in taking actions to improve aspects of their lives.
 Researchers using PAR aim to enable action on the part of the participants, and do so via a reflective process where the participants collect and analyse data, and then determine what action should be taken.
 When participants and researchers are equal partners in the research process, the study’s focus and results can be made more relevant to a specific community.
 However, in PAR there are also challenges in terms of how researchers form and maintain relationships with participants, how the data is constructed and used, and who has ownership of the data.